-Mottley says she “surrendered” her political role to lead Barbados out of worst crisis
+Mottley: I surrendered political role to lead country out of crisis

 Prime Minister Mia Mottley said on Wednesday that she had “surrendered” her role as a politician when she took on the responsibility of leading Barbados out of the worst crisis of its modern history.